Pecneb/MOSZE_2022/markdown_plus/how_to_feed_duck.md

 This is a guide, how to feed your **ducks**.
 If you follow the instructions below, the results will be happy **ducks**.

+## Duckscription

+> The domestic duck or domestic mallard (Anas platyrhynchos domesticus) is a subspecies of mallard that has been domesticated by humans and raised for meat, eggs, and down feathers.
+A few are also kept for show, as pets, or for their ornamental value.
+Almost all varieties of domesticated ducks, apart from the domestic Muscovy duck (Cairina moschata), are descended from the mallard. [[1]](#1)

 ## Feeding manually